Ulysses vs. iA Writer: A New Comparison

 This feels more natural, more intuitive, and less busy.

-You still can’t change fonts, but iA have relaxed their standards a bit to allow for a night mode colour scheme, three different text size options, and the ability to customize the tools you get in their new keyboard extension.
+You still can’t choose your own font, but iA have (reluctantly) relaxed their standards a bit to allow for a choice of three typeface variants, a night mode colour scheme, three different text size options, and the ability to customize the tools you get in their new keyboard extension.
 In their own words:

 Writer’s attitude has always been a bit aloof—to a fault, sometimes—but I’m glad to see them allowing writers to make a few quality of life adjustments.
 Nothing that breaks the aesthetic continuity or pushes you down the slippery slope of customizing everything, just enough to settle in, get comfortable, and write.